NethServer/docs/administrator-manual/es/fax_server.rst

      * Estándar de dispositivo: le permite seleccionar el dispositivo de una lista de los puertos comunes
      * Dispositivo personalizado: permite especificar un dispositivo personalizado para ser utilizado como un módem fax.
 Debe ser el nombre de un dispositivo en el sistema.

+Mode
+    Specifies the operating mode of the selected device.
+The available modes are:

+    * Send and receive: the modem will be used to send and receive faxes
+    * Receive only: the modem will be used only for receiving faxes
+    * Send only: the modem will only be used for sending faxes

 Modo
      Especifica el modo de funcionamiento del dispositivo seleccionado.
 Los modos disponibles son: